jellyfisheart/jellyfisheart/README.md

 I'm medicated.
 Nothing is serious to me.
-If you have an issue tell me flat out or get help.❣️ WE (as in you and me) don't have time for this
+If you have an issue tell me flat out or get help.❣️

  I don't fully block people until I feel I have to.
 I will typically keep my distance or hide you for a few hours/days